ISC-Project-Phoenix/design/software/ros/phnx_io_ros.md

 ticked
 by odom to close the loop, producing both throttle and brake commands on the bus as needed to meet the set speed.

+Currently, this node also connects to the roboteq motor controller directly, bypassing the bus.
+Messages are still sent on the bus, however they are not currently used for throttle.

+This node is also the source of estop state in ROS, reacting to detected state changes from the bus and cycling both its own state (stopping the speed loop), and also signaling robot state controller, and thus the rest of the system.
+It also handles unestopping, which involves synchronizing the system with hardware and state transitioning.

 See [the interface docs for more info](../embed/Interface-ECU.md).

 Also see [gz_io_ros](gz_io_ros.md) for the fake of this node used in sim.